eifinger/setup-rye/README.md

 Set up your GitHub Actions workflow with a specific version of [rye](https://rye-up.com/).

+* Install a version of rye and add it to the path
+* Cache the installed version of rye to speed up consecutive runs on self-hosted runners
+* Register problem matchers for error output

 ## Limitations

 1. Currently only linux is supported see [issue #10](https://github.com/eifinger/setup-rye/issues/10)